MattSainsbury-Dale/FRKv2_src/README.md

 ### Dependencies

 When running the replication script, the user will be asked if they wish to install package dependencies; if they choose to do so, they will then be asked if pre-existing packages should be re-installed with the correct version numbers as given in `dependencies.txt`.
-When changing the packages to the versions specified in `dependencies.txt`, please use your discretion when answering the question “Which would you like to update?”.
-Updating all packages (i.e., option 3) may cause errors.

 ### Results

 The replication script is `run_all.sh`, invoked using `bash run_all.sh`.
 Alternatively, Windows users may use `run_all.bat`.
 The replication script populates the `results` folder with the figures and tables given in the manuscript: These can then be viewed by opening `results_all.html` in any web browser.
 To quickly establish that the code is working, very-low-dimensional representations of the models can be used: The user is prompted for their choice when running the replication script.
+Note that some of the results will look very different when using these low-dimensional representations (particularly the results for Section 4.1).

 #### Hardware requirements